 Note: The scenario analysis is for illustrative purposes only and is not meant to be a recommendation or forecast.
-The analysis uses the starting yield to worst for the Bloomberg Aggregate Index as of July 31, 2023.
+The analysis uses the starting yield to worst for the Bloomberg Aggregate Index as of September 30, 2023.
 The expected 12 month return calculations assume a constant yield curve slope and Index duration while implementing an instantaneous parallel rate shift with no change in spreads.
+There are material differences between bonds and stocks and investors should not favor one over the other for the sole purpose of seeking higher returns.
 Fixed income is generally considered to be a more conservative investment than stocks, but bonds and other fixed income investments still carry a variety of risks such as interest rate risk, credit risk, inflation risk and liquidity risk.
 In a rising interest rate environment, the value of fixed income securities generally declines and conversely, in a falling interest rate environment, the value of fixed income securities generally increases.
-High-yield securities may be subject to heightened market, interest rate or credit risk and should not be purchased solely because of the stated yield.
-Municipal securities may or may not be appropriate for all investors, especially for those in lower tax brackets.
-All investments carry risk, including loss of principal.
 Past performance does not guarantee future results.